SharePoint

 Source: World Health Organization

-AMR occurs naturally over time.
-However, it is accelerated by the misuse and overuse of antimicrobials across the human, animal and food production sectors.
-Examples of misuse include taking antibiotics for viral infections such as a cold and flu, and using antibiotics to promote growth in healthy animals.
+The development of AMR is accelerated by the misuse and overuse of antimicrobials across the human, animal and food production sectors.
+Examples of misuse include taking antibiotics inappropriately for viral infections such as a cold and flu and using antibiotics to promote growth in healthy animals.

-Antimicrobial-resistant microorganisms are found in people, animals, food and the environment.
-They can be spread from person to person, and between people, animals and/or the environment.
+Antimicrobial-resistant microorganisms can be found in people, animals, food and the environment.
+They can spread from person to person, and between people, animals and/or the environment.
 Improper food-handling, poor sanitary conditions and inadequate infection control measures also encourage the spread of antimicrobial resistance.

 How AMR Spreads_1.pngWatch a video on AMR by the World Health Organization and click here to learn more about the Antimicrobial Resistance Coordinating Office.